Obecalp/HLA-EPregistry_download/README.md

 # Input

-There isn't any input, all 3 file (Extract_Eplete, multiplet.sh, merge.sh) must be in the same case, then the user only has to run multiplet.sh with a cup of cofee
+There isn't any input, all 3 file (Extract_Eplete, multiplet.sh, merge.sh) must be in the same case, then the user only has to run multiplet.sh with a cup of coffee (or tea for soulless ones)

 # Data information